 | Power light on, others off | Router is starting or has crashed - wait or reboot |

-| All lights blinking fast | Firmware update in progress - do not interrupt |
+| All lights blinking fast | Firmware update in progress - don't interrupt |

-| Normal pattern | Router is running - connection issue on your device |
+| Normal pattern | Router is running - the issue is on your device's side |

 Fix 6 - Disable VPN and Security Software